LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 5. Check for missing values
 6. Check data summary: Minimum, Maximum, Mean, and the Percentiles (25%, 50%, and 75%) of the datasets.
 7. Run Ydata Profiling on the datasets.
-8.
+8. Run EDA using Sweetviz for comparison with Ydata profiling

 ### Result
 Dataset Al-Kindy Diabetes
-Number of observation 1000, this consist of 565 Males and 435 Females between teh age range of 20-79years
+Number of observation 1000, this consist of 565 Males and 435 Females between the age range of 20-79years
 diabetes classes:   844 are diabetes, 103  are Non-diabates and 53 are prediabetes i.e. datasets is highly imbalance

 Variables 14